Multiple Sclerosis

 Epidemiology

-Most often affects Caucasian women in their 2nd and 3rd generations of life.
+Most often affects Caucasian women during their 2nd and 3rd generations of life.

 Prevalence